Saak Ovsepian

 Saak Victor Ovsepian (Armenian: Սահակ Վիկտորի Հովսեփյան) is an Armenian-Irish neuroscientist best known for his research in neurobiology, neurotherapeutics and translational biosciences.
-He is a professor in biosciences at the University of Greenwich.

 Education and career

 Ovsepian started his education in Heshtia, Republic of Georgia followed by studies of medicine at the Medical College in Tyumen.
 During this period, he worked as a physician assistant at a local psychiatric asylum.
 After completing his medical training, he served as a conscript in Eastern Germany, working as a military physician.
 In 1994, Ovsepian enrolled in Omsk State Pedagogical University to study biology, psychology and philosophy.
 In 1996, he moved to Yerevan, where he graduated from the State University with an MSc in Biology - Human Physiology in 1999.
 From 2017, he served as a professor, Director of the Experimental Neurobiology Program, Head of the Department of Experimental Neurosciences at the National Institute of Mental Health (NIMH) Klecany, and the 3rd Faculty of Medicine Charles University of Prague.
 He also worked as a Research Director of Neuroimaging at Dublin City University.
-Currently, he is a professor in Biosciences and the Lead of Applied Molecular Biology at the University of Greenwich.
+He was a professor in Biosciences and the Lead of Applied Molecular Biology at the University of Greenwich and recently took a voluntary redundancy due to business restructuring.